To be eligible for the CLS Scholarship Program applicants must:

 How the ORC can help

-After reading this website and the official Critical Language Scholarship Program website you should attend an information session.
-Info sessions can be found at http://bechtel.stanford.edu/overseas-scholarships
+After reading this website and the official Critical Language Scholarship Program website you should fill out the ORC Interest Form (located at either the top of this page or our ORC homepage).
+Next, attend an info session.
+The schedule for current info sessions can be found on the lower left of our ORC homepage: http://bechtel.stanford.edu/overseas-scholarships

 About the Critical Language Scholarship Program

-As part of the National Security Language Initiative (NSLI), the Department of State Critical Language Scholarships provide funding for U.S. citizen undergraduate, Master’s and Ph.D. students to participate in beginning, intermediate and/or advanced level summer language programs at American Councils for International Education and affiliated partners.
+As part of the National Security Language Initiative (NSLI), the U.S. State Department's Critical Language Scholarships provide funding for U.S. citizen undergraduate, Master’s and Ph.D. students to participate in beginning, intermediate and/or advanced level summer language programs overseas at American Councils for International Education and affiliated partners.

 Languages: Arabic, Azerbaijani, Bangla, Chinese, Hindi, Indonesian, Japanese, Korean, Persian, Portuguese, Punjabi, Russian, Swahili, Turkish, and Urdu.